lluisd/cr-decks-bot/README.md

 ## Demo

-Test it with with that telegram bot https://t.me/CrDecksBot
+Test it with that telegram bot https://t.me/CrDecksBot (it takes some seconds to wake up)

 ![image](https://user-images.githubusercontent.com/7629843/110979830-68e97d00-8365-11eb-988a-7be061d5ff10.png)